sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

   }
   ```

 2. The Contact will be added to the Event Destination and the Contact will enter the Interaction.
 You can confirm that the Interaction completed by selecting the **Data Extensions** tab in Contact Builder, select the Data Extension and click on the **Records** tab.
-You should see that the new record has been inserted into the Data Extension and the 'Updated' value for the new record has been set to True by the Update Customer Data Activity in the Interaction.
+You should see that the new record has been inserted into the Data Extension and the 'Updated' value for the new record has been set to 'True' by the Update Customer Data Activity in the Interaction.

 ## Further Information<a id="Further-Information"></a>

-For more information on Journey Builder development, refer to:
+For more information on Journey Builder development, refer to the following resources:

 * [Journey Builder Developer's Guide](https://jbdevelopers.guide)
 * [Journey Builder Development on @code](https://code.exacttarget.com/app-development/journey-builder-development/)